bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group string jobName = "<job-name>";  // Input the name of the job within the specified resource group

-  DateTime dtStartTime = new DateTime(<start-time>); // Minimum date after which the pick up should commence, this must be in local time of pick up area.
+  DateTime dtStartTime = new DateTime("<start-time>"); // Minimum date after which the pick up should commence, this must be in local time of pick up area.
-  DateTime dtEndTime = new DateTime(<end-time>); // Maximum date before which the pick up should commence, this must be in local time of pick up area. string shipmentLocation = "<shipment-location>"; // Input shipment location in the pickup place. eg. front desk
+  DateTime dtEndTime = new DateTime("<end-time>"); // Maximum date before which the pick up should commence, this must be in local time of pick up area. string shipmentLocation = "<shipment-location>"; // Input shipment location in the pickup place. eg. front desk

   ShipmentPickUpRequest shipmentPickUpRequest = new ShipmentPickUpRequest(dtStartTime, dtEndTime, shipmentLocation);